Hommage to Mahler’s 1st Symphony

 Commissioned by and performed by the STEGREIF.orchester

-“Encompass” is an hommage to Mahler’s 1st Symphony, written for small orchestra of variable instrumentation with at least nine players: high and low woodwind, high and low brass, electric guitar, drums/percussion, and string quartet plus double bass.
+“Encompass” is an hommage to Mahler’s 1st Symphony, written for small orchestra of variable instrumentation with at least eleven players: high and low woodwind, high and low brass, electric guitar, drums/percussion, and string quartet plus double bass.
 It was commissioned by the STEGREIF.orchester as a part of their #freemahler concert.